Brazilian-Institute-of-Robotics/picture_server/README.md

 # picture_server
-An example of a ROS node that publishes images captured from a webcam An example of PDF creation
+An example of a ROS node that publishes images captured from a webcam., and an example of PDF creation